 Regain Volume Lost After a Mastectomy in Austin, TX

 A diagnosis of breast cancer changes life in an instant and is the beginning of a journey filled with medical tests and treatments to eliminate the disease.
 For many women, breast reconstruction is a critical step in the recovery process, both as a celebration of beating the disease and to produce a feeling of wholeness and health again.
-If you are one of those women considering reconstruction either before your mastectomy or after your mastectomy is completed, reconstruction with breast implants from Austin's Christine Fisher MD might be a choice for you.
+If you are one of these women considering reconstruction either before your mastectomy or after your mastectomy is completed, reconstruction with breast implants from Austin Plastic & Reconstructive Surgery may be a choice for you.

 Many options exist for breast reconstruction after mastectomy, and nearly all patients are candidates for some form of breast reconstruction.
 The decision to reconstruct a breast due to the loss of the breast to cancer, the presence of the BRCA gene for breast cancer, or damage caused by radiation or infection is a highly personal one.
-Dr. Christine Fisher will listen to your goals and concerns so that she can work with you, your oncologist, and your breast cancer surgeon to develop a safe treatment plan that fits your body type and your lifestyle, whether that includes breast implants or not.
+Your reconstructive plastic surgeon will listen to your goals and concerns so that she can work with you, your oncologist, and your breast cancer surgeon to develop a safe treatment plan that fits your body type and your lifestyle, whether that includes breast implants or not.

-Dr. Fisher is a skilled reconstructive breast plastic surgeon experienced at both traditional and advanced reconstruction techniques, including breast implants.
+Our breast reconstruction team is made up of plastic surgeons experienced at both traditional and advanced reconstruction techniques, including breast implants.
 For some women, advanced breast reconstruction techniques can be used to achieve superior results using their own living tissue to restore the size and shape of the breast(s).
-No matter what type of breast reconstruction you choose, Dr. Fisher promises the highest level of patient care and the best possible aesthetic outcome for primary breast reconstruction for all the women who visit her at her Austin office.
+No matter what type of breast reconstruction you choose, our team promises the highest level of patient care and the best possible aesthetic outcome for primary breast reconstruction for all the women who consult with us.

 Is Reconstruction with Breast Implants Right for You?